-- 8. (a) Employees shall be entitled to the following public bolidays (without pay except as bereinafter provided):- New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, Queen's Birthday, Labour Day, Anzao Day, Christmas Day, and Boxing Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively. - By agreement between any employer and his employees, other holidays may be substituted for the said days or any of them as to such employer's undertaking. - (b) An employee not engaged on continuous work shall be paid at the rate of double time for work done on Sundays and public holidays, such double time to continue until he is relieved from duty. - (c) An employee, other than a casual employee, not engaged in continuous work, who works on a Sunday or a public holiday and (except for meal breaks) immediately thereafter continues such work, shall on being relieved from duty be entitled to be absent until he has had eight consecutive hours off duty, without deduction of pay for ordinary time of duty occurring during such absence. - (d) Employees, other than on shift work, required to work on Sundays or public holidays shall be paid for a minimum of three hours' work. - (c) Where an employee is absent from his or her employment on the working day before or the working day after a public holiday without reasonable excuse or without the consent of the employer, the employee shall not be entitled to payment for such a holiday.
+8. (a) Employees shall be entitled to the following public bolidays (without pay except as hereinafter provided):- New Year's Day.
+Australia Day, Good Friday, Easter Saurday, Easter Monday, Queen's Birthday, Labour Day, Anzac Day Christmas Day, and Boxing Day, but if any other day be by Act of Parliament or Proclamation substituted for any of the above-named holidays this provision shall apply only to the day so substituted.

+By agreement between any employer and his employees, other holidays may be substituted for the said days or any of them as to such employer's undertaking.

+- (b) An employee not engaged on continuous work shall be paid at the rate of double time for work done on Sundays and public holidays, or day or days substituted by Act of Parliament or Proclamation in lieu of such public holidays, such double time to continue until he is relieved from duty. - (c) An employee, other than a casual employee, not engaged in continuous work, who works on a Sunday or a public holiday and (except for meal breaks) immediately thereafter continues such work, shall on being relieved from duty be entitled to be absent until he has had eight consecutive hours off duty, without deduction of pay for ordinary time of duty occurring during such absence. - (d) Employees, other than on shift work, required to work on Sundays or public holidays, or day or days substituted by Act of Parliament or Proclamation in lieu of such public holidays, shall be paid for a minimum of three hours' work. - (e) Where an employee is absent from his or her employment on the working day before or the working day after a public holiday without reasonable excuse or without the consent of the employer, the employee shall not be entitled to payment for such a holiday.

 CONTRACT OF EMPLOYMENT.

 Weekly Employment.

-9. (a) Except as hereinafter provided, employment shall be by the week.
-Any employee not specifically engaged as a casual employee shall be deemed to be employed by the week.

-(b) Employees sum or declined to be employed by the week's notice on either side given at any time during the week or by the payment or forfeiture of a week's wages as the case may be.
-This shall not affect the right of the employer to dismiss any employees without notice for malingering, inefficiency, neglect of duty or misconduct, and in such cases the wages shall be paid up to the time of dismissal only or to deduct pryment for any day the employee cannot be usefully employed because of any strike or through any breakdown in machinery or any stoppage of work by any cause for which the employer cannot reasonably be held responsible.
+- 9. (a) Except as hereinafter provided, employment shall be by the week.
+Any employee not specifically engaged as a casual employee shall be deemed to be employed by the week. - (b) Employment shall be terminated by a week's notice on either side given at any time during the week or by the payment or forfeiture of a week's wages as the case may be.
+This shall not affect the right of the employer to dismiss any employees without notice for malingering, inefficiency, neglect of duty or misconduct, and in such cases the wages shall be paid up to the time of dismissal only or to deduct payment for any day the employee cannot be usefully employed because of any strike or through any breakdown in machinery or any stoppage of work by any cause for which the employer cannot reasonably be held responsible.